-Ginataang Mais (Coconut Rice Pudding with Corn) combines the creaminess of coconut milk with the natural sweetness of corn and the chewy texture of glutinous rice.
-This comforting dish uniquely blends flavors and textures, offering a tropical twist on traditional rice pudding.
-It's a satisfying treat enjoyed both hot or cold, and remarkably easy to make!
+Ginataang Mais is a coconut rice pudding with corn, combining the natural sweetness of corn and chewy texture of glutinous rice.
+This tropical twist on traditional rice pudding is a satisfying treat that can be enjoyed hot or cold and is remarkably easy to make!

 Jump to: